Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Absorption inhibitors.
 Tannins (tea, coffee), phytates (whole grains, legumes) and calcium consumed at the same meal reduce iron absorption.
 Spacing their intake away from iron-rich meals improves bioavailability.

 Physical activity.
 Intense, prolonged exercise can lower iron reserves through several mechanisms: mechanical haemolysis (destruction of red blood cells from ground impact), sweat losses and transient post-exercise inflammation.
+The direction of the effect depends on timing.
+In the days following a long effort, inflammation transiently raises ferritin, while the decline in reserves shows over a longer horizon.
 Endurance athletes are particularly affected.

 Menstrual cycles.
 Monthly blood loss is the leading cause of low reserves in women of reproductive age.
 Heavy cycles amplify this effect.